romaricp/automatephp.github.io/doc/index.md

 # Creating your configuration file

 Foremost, you have to create a configuration file for Automate.
-This file is generally located at the root of your project.
+This file is usually located at the root of your project.
 The name of this file must be `.automate.yml`.

 Here is an example file: